tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 ## <a id="section4">IV.
 Create many objects with a "factory function"

-In this section we are going to modify our code to use
+In this section we are going to modify our code to utilize a loop and create an array of multiple circle objects.

 ### VIII. <a id="section8">Nota Bene